 Includes animations throughout, exclusive to the eBook!
-Mike&Scrabble is an often funny, sometimes melancholy, and occasionally accurate guide to understanding the relationship between a dog and a human.
+(Please note, the animated edition of Mike&Scrabble is not available from Google Play or Amazon Kindle) Mike&Scrabble is an often funny, sometimes melancholy, and occasionally accurate guide to understanding the relationship between a dog and a human.
 A picture book for adults that grew out of one human trying to remember why he ended up with a dog, and sharing his thoughts as pictures on social media.

 There are many wise, practical, and academic books that explore the relationship between pets and their owners; Mike&Scrabble is not one of them.
 Instead, this picture book for adults gives an insight into the mind of a dog who has acquired a slightly damaged human, and sets about trying to train him.